Nine Rings C89

 I said, “Quick, jump!
 There aren’t any snakes back here!”

-“You serious?!
+“Are you serious?!
 Don’t lie to me!”
 He Yu shouted back.

 Before he could finish, I yanked my diving mask down and leapt into the water.
 The icy cold swallowed me whole, sending a shiver through my entire body.
 I surfaced, gasping, only to have He Yu crash down right on top of me.